Animator617/jasper/SECURITY.md

 ## Reporting a Vulnerability

-Use this section to tell people how to report a vulnerability.
+Click here to report the vulnerability to the project's security team.